-Founded in 1960, New College of Florida is a national leader in the arts and sciences and the state of Florida's designated liberal arts honors college.
-The 114-acre campus is located along Sarasota Bay on the grounds of the former Charles Ringling and Ralph Caples estates, approximately 50 miles south of Tampa.
+Founded in 1960, New College of Florida is a national leader in the liberal arts and sciences and the state of Florida's designated public liberal arts honors college.
+The bayfront campus is located on the grounds of the former Charles Ringling and Ralph Caples estates, approximately 50 miles south of Tampa.